IlyaSemenov/graphql-orm/README.md

 A helper library to resolve GraphQL queries directly with [Objection.js](https://vincit.github.io/objection.js/) models and relations.

-- Highly effective: selects only requested fields and relations (using fine-tuned `withGraphFetched`)
+- Highly effective: selects only requested fields and relations (using fine-tuned `withGraphFetched`).
-- Support unlimited nested resolvers (traversing `relationMappings`)
+- Supports unlimited nested resolvers (traversing `relationMappings`).
-- Support pagination
+- Supports pagination.
-- Support virtual attributes
+- Supports virtual attributes.
-- Support filters like `{ date: "2020-10-01", category__in: ["News", "Politics"] }`
+- Supports filters like `{ date: "2020-10-01", category__in: ["News", "Politics"] }`.
-- Hook into subqueries with query modifiers
+- Hooks into subqueries with query modifiers.
-- Hook into field results to restrict access to sensitive information
+- Hooks into field results to restrict access to sensitive information.

-## History

-Before 3.0.0, this library used to be named `objection-fetch-graphql`.

 ## Install